 The memos shall briefly explain the key points from the selected readings and apply it to the one policy problem that the student is working on or identifies an important debate related to that policy problem or issue.
 The students may also be asked to discuss the change, reform or the implementation of a public policy cross-nationally.

-This test must be submitted to your instructor for grading.
 The activity must be handed in by using the virtual platform, once the student should have studied the main topics of the course.